Pherozeshah Mehta: Early life

-Pherozeshah Merwanjee Mehta was born on 4 August, 1845 in Bombay City, Bombay Presidency, British India into a Gujarati-speaking Parsi Zoroastrian family.
+Pherozeshah Merwanjee Mehta was born on 4 August 1845 in Bombay City, Bombay Presidency, British India into a Gujarati-speaking Parsi Zoroastrian family.
 His father, a Bombay-based businessman who also spent plenty of time in Calcutta, was not highly educated, but he did translate a Chemistry textbook into Gujarati and wrote a Geography textbook.
 Graduating from the Elphinstone College in 1864, Pherozeshah obtained his Master of Arts degree with honors six months later, becoming the first such Parsi, from the University of Bombay (later re-established as University of Mumbai).
 Sir Alexander Grant, principal of the university, nominated him a Fellow of the university and tried to procure him a scholarship founded by Jamsetjee Jejeebhoy to study in Europe.
 However, Mehta did not avail himself of the scholarship.

 Mehta went to England from India to study law at Lincoln's Inn in London.
 Here, he met and began association with fellow Indian barristers Womesh Chunder Bonnerjee and Badruddin Tyabji.
+He was one of the active members of the East India Association founded by Dadabhai Naoroji in 1866.
 In 1868, he became the first Parsi barrister called to the Bar from Lincoln's Inn.
 The same year, he returned to India, was admitted to the bar, and soon established a practice for himself in a profession then dominated by British lawyers.

-It was during a legal defence of Arthur Crawford that he pointed out the need for reforms in the Bombay municipal government.
-Later, he drafted the Bombay Municipal Act of 1872 and is thus considered the 'father of Bombay Municipality'.
-Eventually, Mehta left his law practice to enter politics.
+His associates at the Bombay Bar included Badruddin Tyabji, Hormusji Wadia, Limji Banaji, Bal Mangesh Wagle, and Cursetjee Manockjee Cursetjee.
+He served as a junior to Thomas Chisholm Anstey.